Nar Phu Valley Trekking | 19 Days

 • Stunning panorama views of some of the highest peaks in the world, including Annapurna I (8091 m), Machapuchare (6993 m), Dhaulagiri (8167 m), and Manaslu (8163 m).

-• Within the North and South Annapurna Massive Mountains with the scenic Thorang-La Pass.
+• Within the North and South Annapurna Massif Mountains with the scenic Thorang-La Pass.

 • The two high passes of Kang-La (5,320 M) and Thorong La Pass (5,416 M) are among the highest trekking passes in the world.